 - Yogis students who perform one-day retreats every quarter, month or week, practicing four times that day (i.e.: 6am, 10am, 2pm & 6pm). - Monastics students who live as if on permanent retreat, practicing four times every day (i.e.: 6am, 10am, 2pm & 6pm).
-Sacred Sexuality and Meditation Three Durations of Practice Twenty minutes of formal silent meditation for First Level Students - those who are seeking a "life lubricant" Forty minutes of formal silent meditation for Second Level Students - those who desire a "profound evolution" such as healing PTSD, overcoming a tragic past, or transcending a disempowering and oft repeated pattern Sixty minutes of formal silent meditation for Third Level Students - those who yearn to rapidly master Buddha's eight-fold path to the point of practicing it: spontaneously, habitually, easily and effectively.
-Sacred Sexuality and Meditation The PATH of Mastery Unconscious Conscious Conscious Unconscious Incompetence Incompetence Competence Competence When have we mastered the Buddha's path?
+Meditation Techniques for Mind Control Three Durations of Practice Twenty minutes of formal silent meditation for First Level Students - those who are seeking a "life lubricant" Forty minutes of formal silent meditation for Second Level Students - those who desire a "profound evolution" such as healing PTSD, overcoming a tragic past, or transcending a disempowering and oft repeated pattern Sixty minutes of formal silent meditation for Third Level Students - those who yearn to rapidly master Buddha's eight-fold path to the point of practicing it: spontaneously, habitually, easily and effectively.
+Meditation Techniques for Mind Control The PATH of Mastery Unconscious Conscious Conscious Unconscious Incompetence Incompetence Competence Competence When have we mastered the Buddha's path?